Clarity: The Flexibility-Interpretability Trade-Off in Sparsity-aware Concept Bottleneck Models: Proposed Framework

-\textbf{Evaluation.} We argue that, for a concept-based model to be truly intepretable, three criteria must be simultaneously satisfied: \textit{high sparsity}, to enable per-example inspection of the active concepts; \textit{high precision}, to ensure that the selected concepts are semantically correct; and \textit{strong classification accuracy}, so that interpretability does not come at the expense of performance in the context of the downstream task.
-To capture the interplay and trade-offs among these competing objectives, we introduce the notion of \textit{clarity}, a novel metric designed to quantify interpretability in concept-based models that reads:
+We argue that, for a concept-based model to be truly interpretable, three criteria must be simultaneously satisfied: \textit{high sparsity}, to enable per-example inspection of the active concepts; \textit{high precision}, to ensure that the selected concepts are semantically correct; and \textit{strong classification accuracy}, so that interpretability does not come at the expense of performance in the context of the downstream task.
+To capture the interplay and trade-offs among these competing objectives, we introduce the notion of \textit{Clarity}, a novel metric designed to quantify interpretability in concept-based models.
+Let $Sparsity \in [0,1]$, $Precision \in [0,1]$, and $Accuracy \in [0,1]$.
+We define \emph{Clarity} as the harmonic mean of these three components:

-We adopt the harmonic mean to define clarity as it explicitly penalizes imbalances among sparsity, precision, and classification accuracy, ensuring that a high clarity score is achieved only when all three components are simultaneously strong; in contrast, even when a single component is small, it yields a low score, capturing the trade-off between these interdependent quantities.
+\paragraph{Properties.} Clarity satisfies several desirable properties. (i) \emph{Monotonicity:} it is monotonically increasing in each of $Sparsity$, $Precision$, and $Accuracy$. (ii) \emph{Bottleneck sensitivity:} as a harmonic mean, it is dominated by the smallest component, penalizing imbalanced trade-offs. (iii) \emph{Degeneracy:} if any component approaches zero, Clarity also approaches zero, reflecting a failure in at least one critical dimension of interpretability or performance.